-Note: Dr. Weinberg is often fully booked for transgender hormone therapy services, so new patients may experience a wait for their initial appointment.
-If you would rather get started sooner, here is a list of providers in the Denver metro area who also provide hormone therapy.
+Note: Dr. Weinberg is no longer working for Women's Health, so new patients may experience a wait for their initial appointment as we shift staff duties.
+If you would rather get started sooner, please call our main office to get connected with providers in the Denver metro area who also provide hormone therapy.

 What is meant by “culturally competent” health care?

 Boulder Valley Women’s Health Center welcomes people of all gender and sexual identities.
 We seek to be a welcoming and safe place, and we are committed to using correct names and pronouns for you and any support persons with you.
 NOTE: Due to insurance regulations, the name and gender markers in your medical chart are required to match the name and gender markers on your insurance (if you are using insurance to cover your visits with BVWHC).
 Despite this, we will also note your correct name and pronouns, and use them in our service relationship with you.

 Can I get a hormone therapy referral letter at BVWHC?

 UPDATE March 2021: Under new guidelines issued by the American College of Obstetricians and Gynecologists, a referral letter is no longer needed to seek trans hormone services.

 What happens during initial and subsequent hormone therapy visits?

 During the initial visit, the doctor reviews your medical history and your goals in order to develop an appropriate treatment plan.
 Some initial blood work is usually performed.
 Subsequent visits involve blood draws and follow-ups to monitor your experience with your hormone therapy and make adjustments as needed.
 These visits are available at both our Boulder and Longmont locations with our medical provider and advanced practice nurses.

 Can I give myself my own hormone injections at home after they have been prescribed?

 Yes.
 If you’re prescribed hormones that require injections, we arrange injection teaching visits at our clinic to train you on how to give yourself injections safely and effectively.